RobertAKARobin/geneticure-jekyll/index.md

 {% capture product_science %}
 <!-- # _Different_ from other genetic tests.

-While there are many genetic tests available, most are very similar.
-They test how much medication is absorbed into your bloodstream.
-They don't test how your body actually responds to the medication.
+While there are lots of genetic tests out there, most just test how much medication is absorbed into your bloodstream.
+They don't test _how your body actually responds_ to the medication.

 At Geneticure, we test how your body responds to high blood pressure medications by examining 17 genes in your DNA.